sqwxl/harfang/README.md

 just serve
 ```

-if you're editing styles, run the following in another terminal:
+If you're editing styles, run the following in another terminal:

 ```shell
 # run tailwind binary to watch for changes & update the output.css